Let’s get straight to the point.

 If your second session is intense, consider another protein dose afterward.

-Plant proteins are still solid, but:
+Plant proteins are still a great option, but:

 I train on my lunch break—what should I do?